Appyhigh/express-error-handler/README.md

 ### expressErrorHandler(options: Object) => (error, request, response, next)

-This is a function which will work as a middleware for your express app so that your errors will response with an HTTP response.
+This is a function which will work as a middleware for your express app so that your errors will response with an HTTP response. if you will pass database URL then your errors will be saved in database for future analytics.

 You have to pass options objects as parameters (*options is **optional***).